ActiveSolution/active-lab-iac2022/labs/terraform.md

 }
 ```

 However, before you can redeploy the infrastructure, you do need to run `terraform init`.
-Otherwise Terraform won't know that there is a module that you can use.
+Otherwise, Terraform won't know that there is a module that you can use.

 Once Terraform has been re-initialized, you should be able to re-deploy the infrastructure.
 Terraform will decide that there are a couple of resources that need to be destroyed, and a couple that need to be created.
 The reason for this is that Terraform sees the resources inside the module as new resources, and the once that were previously in the root are now gone, so they need to be deleted.